bruvellu/cephalic-furrow/3-text/furrow.md

-We found that in embryos with a successful cauterization the cephalic furrow invagination is about 10% shallower compared to control embryos (@fig:cauterization-experiments).
+We found that in embryos with a successful cauterization the cephalic furrow invagination is about 10% shallower compared to control embryos (@fig:germband-cauterizations).
 The cephalic furrow length and germ band extension show a weak but significant correlation.
 This indicates the physical force exerted by the germ band extension also contributes to the cephalic furrow invagination in normal embryogenesis, suggesting the cephalic furrow